KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/code-climate.md

 pagination_prev: null
 ---

-# Use Knapsack Pro with CodeClimate
+# Using Knapsack Pro with CodeClimate

 Check how to configure CodeClimate with `knapsack_pro` on our blog: